EricLie-c/NESS-Net/README.md

 Replace the `run_dataset.cpp` in the original project with the `run_dataset.cpp` we provided.

-Afterward, Configure the code and dependencies according to the original project's instructions.
+Afterward, configure the code and dependencies according to the original project's instructions.

 Then, follow the on-screen prompts to enter the input dataset path and output directory.